igor-aguiar/curriculum-vitae/README.md

-# Cyro Dubeux - Curriculum vitæ
+# Igor Aguiar - Curriculum vitæ

-I decided to create this template to make it easier when people want to see my curriculum vitæ.
+Cyro Dubeux decided to create this template to make it easier when people want to see my curriculum vitæ.
 Feel free to clone and modify as you wish.

 ## Technologies